comaps/website/content/news/2025-08-31/1/index.md

 - Improved routing accounting time for turns, traffic lights & stop signs etc, and conditional restrictions
 - Improved dark map style, and added coloured labels
 - Building entrances easier to see on the map (displayed earlier)
-- Enable adding standalone addresses in the Editor
+- Standalone addresses can be added in the Editor
 - Display when place's existance and opening hours were last checked
 - Added animal shelters, wicket gates, ladder lines and generic non-specified barrier lines
 - OpenStreetMap data as of August 22nd